andrescmendeza/escpos-tools-ws/README.md

 docker build -t escpos-tools-ws .

 # Run the container (exposes port 8080)
-docker run --rm -p 8080:8080 escpos-tools-ws
+docker run --rm --name escpos-tools-ws -p 8080:8080 escpos-tools-ws
 ```

-After running the container, open your browser and go to `http://localhost:8080/salida.html` to view the generated HTML from the sample ESC/POS file.
+After running the container, open your browser and go to `http://localhost:8080/output.html` to view the generated HTML from the sample ESC/POS file.

 Other improvements include code quality enhancements based on Sonar recommendations.